 All Arcadia University faculty, staff and students are issued an Arcadia photo identification card which identifies them as member of our University community.
 This photo identification card may be obtained at the Office of Public Safety.
 This office is located in the ground level area of Dilworth Hall next to Heinz Hall.

-Access to the Library is restricted to University members with their Arcadia University identification card after 5 p.m. daily.
+Access to the Library is restricted to University members with their Arcadia University identification card after 5 p.m. weekdays, and all hours over the weekend.

 Arcadia University constituents without a current AU identification card may be denied admission to the Library after 5 p.m..
 If their card has been lost or stolen, they will be expected to present themselves to the Public Safety Office to obtain their card before they return to the Library.